PAESCAL-SciDAC5/.github/profile/README.md

-# Welcome to the PAESCAL project's organization on GitHub
+# Welcome to PAESCAL's GitHub organization

 Here you can find notes and code repositories of the projects various task teams.